 Assets and expenses

-Please note, it is key to see the difference between assets and expenses.
-Key to note, it is the case that we treat a purchase as an asset (rather than an expense) when the item has ongoing use from year to year.
+It is key to see the difference between assets and expenses.
+Therefore, it is the case that we treat a purchase as an asset (rather than an expense) when the item has ongoing use from year to year.
 Items which you treat as Fixed Assets are `capitalised.’
-Please note that this is a term which we use in accounting and the assets will show on the company’s Balance Sheet.
+What’s more, this is a term which we use in accounting and the assets will show on the company’s Balance Sheet.
 In contrast, expenses will go against business profit.

 A valid business expense claim is deductible against tax.
 However, the depreciation charge is not -please see below.